GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

   #### Non-monetary Prizes

-  The top two contenders will present their solution at the Consumer Electronics Show (CES) 2021 in Las Vegas, NV (January 6-9, 2021).
+  The top two contenders will present their solution at the CES 2021 in Las Vegas, NV (January 6-9, 2021).
 rules: >-
   #### Eligibility: